toomanycats/toomanycats.github.io/_posts/2016-07-24-everybody-should-code.md

 to run a 5 year old computer with a free OS and still typeset your work.

 ## As Long As We Are On Topic
-Getting away from the mouse and trackpad is another worthwhile endeavor.
-Young people don't need to learn to program per se, they need to be comfortable in the programming envirnonment.
+Getting away from the mouse and track pad is another worthwhile endeavor.
+Young people don't need to learn to program per se, they need to be comfortable in the programming environment.

 ## Teaching Kids About Computers
 I've read some rather uninteresting articles about teaching children about programming in grade school.
 Below is my list of priorities for young people learning about practical computing.

 * Learn to keyboard, AKA typing class
-* Learn a Markup langauge
+* Learn a Markup language
 * Learn to use EMACS, VI, or some other system that doesn't use a mouse
 * Still interested
     * Learn the C programming language